NCEMS/energetic-origins-of-PPI-connectivity/1-network-centrality/README.md

 * Closeness centrality
 * Load centrality
 * Page rank
-* k-shell (core number)
+* k-shell (core number) - *To be changed to weighted k-shell*
 * CentralityCosDist (using each of the above as part of the vector; default is to use all nodes as seed nodes)

-You can run this analysis with the command:
+To run this pipeline step in isolation, run the command `snakemake --use-conda` from the `1-network-centrality` directory.

 `snakemake --use-conda`